mvolkmann/mvolkmann.github.com/programming/sed-article.md

 "abc", "def", or "ghi".
 The patterns before and after the `|` can be any kind of regular expression pattern, not just literal text.

+To include alternatives in the middle of a larger regular expression they must be enclosed in parentheses.
+For example, `/(home|work) address/`.

 ### Regular Expression Flags